Portuguese

 There is a connection between my study of portuguese language and Covid-19, as now this virus is termed.

 In 2020 Italy had been the most plagued nation by this nasty virus which was brooding since the end of 2019 and, at the beginning, we were utterly scared because Covid-19’s DNA was unknown.
-What is nowadays startling is that – apart deep worries for the sharp increase of gas price and commodities, that should partially be addressed with a suggested European Price Cap – we are not scared with this ongoing illegal, “medieval”, russian war against Ukraine, as we knew – in advance of February 24, 2022 invasion of Ukraine – the DNA of this current autocratic Russian government.
-Notwithstanding this, and contradicting Mr. Dmitrij Medvedev’s recent odd declarations – we, as Europeans – had a positive stand towards Russia “before” its invasion of Crimea.
+What is nowadays startling is that – apart deep worries for the sharp increase of gas price and commodities, we were not scared with this ongoing illegal, “medieval”, russian war against Ukraine, as we knew – in advance of February 24, 2022 invasion of Ukraine – the DNA of this current autocratic Russian government.
+Notwithstanding this, and contradicting Mr. Dmitrij Medvedev’s odd declarations – we, as Europeans – had a positive stand towards Russia “before” its invasion of Crimea.

 But let us go back to the first pandemy.
 At its beginning, there weren’t enough masks for the people, because the ones available had been routed to hospitals or medical centers, therefore, when a person was encountering another one, tended to stay distant, or opted to change course altogheter.